podium-lib/podium-lib.github.io/docs/api/layout.md

 The value will be one of the following values:

--   `instantiated` - When a `Client` has been instantiated but no requests to any podlets has been made.
+-   `instantiated` - When a `Client` has been instantiated but no requests to any podlets have been made.
 -   `initializing` - When one or more podlets are requested for the first time.
--   `unstable` - When an update of a podlet is detected and is in the process of re-fetching the manifest.
+-   `unstable` - When an update of a podlet is detected and the layout is in the process of re-fetching the manifest.
 -   `stable` - When all registered podlets are using cached manifests and only fetching content.
 -   `unhealthy` - When an podlet update never settled.